LarryShamalama/PHDS-Intro-to-NN/README.md

 1. Go to the Anaconda [website](https://www.anaconda.com/distribution/).
 2. Click on Linux tab and download the Anaconda installer for **Python 3.7**
 3. Open Terminal and execute the following commands:

 ```
 cd ~/Downloads
 chmod +x Anaconda3-2019.07-Linux-x86_64.sh
 ./Anaconda3-2019.07-Linux-x86_64.sh
 ```

+:exclamation: You may want to reset your Terminal window by simply restarting it.

 ## Installation of Python packages